-Section # Judge's Signature Division SS PSC Resume and Personal Statement .pdf uploaded online: YesNo Competitors who do not upload materia statement and resume) uploaded by May 15 will be PRE-JUDGED.
-Is are NOT eligible for competition and will NOT be given a competition ent uploaded as of May 15 is what will be used for pre-judging at ILC.
+Section # Competitor # Judge's Signature Division SS PSC Resume and Personal Statement .pdf up oloaded online: YesNo Competitors who do not upload materia statement and resume) uploaded by May 15 will be PRE-JUDGED.
+Ils are NOT eligible for competition and will NOT be given a competition ent uploaded as of May 15 is what will be used for pre-judging at ILC.

-A. Personal Statement Excellent 5 points Good 4 points Average 3 points Fair 2 points JUDGE SCORE Neatness, spelling, grammar There are no spelling or grammatical errors throughout There are 1-2 minor misspellings or There are 3-4 spelling or grammatical errors in the personal There are 5-6 spelling or grammatical errors present in the personal statement.
-Personal Statement not submitted OR there are 7 or more spelling or grammatical errors in the personal statement 2.
+A. Personal Excellent Good Average Fair Poor JUDGE Statement 5 points 4 points 3 points 2 points o ponito SCORE Neatness, spelling, grammar There are no spelling or grammatical errors throughout There are 1-2 minor misspellings or grammatical errors that will be easy to There are 3-4 spelling or grammatical errors in the personal There are 5-6 spelling or grammatical errors present in the Personal Statement not submitted OR there are 7 or more spelling or grammatical errors in fix to make it appeal to the viewer. statement. personal statement. the personal statement 2.
 Length (2 pages + title page) Personal statement.
 Does not exceed two pages of content AND includes a title page N/A N/A N/A Personal Statement not submitted OR does not meet requirements 3.
-Formatting Pages are one-sided, typed, Arial font, double spaced, in English, 1"margins, running header with last name and event on top left side of page and page number on top right side of each page (excluding title page) N/A N/A N/A One or more components of formatting is incorrect or missing A. Personal Statement Excellent 10 points Good 8 points Average 6 points Fair 4 points Poor 0 points JUDGE SCORE 4.
+Formatting Pages are one-sided, typed, Arial font, double spaced, in English, 1"margins, running header with last name and event on top left side of page and page number on top right side of each page (excluding title page) N/A N/A N/A One or more components of formatting is incorrect or missing A. Personal Excellent Good Average Fair Poor JUDGE Statement 10 points 8 points 6 points 4 points 0 points SCORE 4.
 Introduction The competitor grabs the attention of the reader right away in the first paragraph.
 The introduction is very creative and contains details about the competitor that has the reader wanting to know more.
 The reader is engaged in the introduction and there is good creativity and sufficient details.
 The personal introduction has some details to engage the reader, but it seems something is missing.
-Personal statement not 5.
-Ability to tell a story The competitor clearly and creatively tells their story and/or includes an anecdote.
-The explanation of why that story is important to who they are is excellent. creatively.
+The competitor does not gain the reader's attention.
+Details and creativity are lacking.
+Personal statement not submitted OR introduction not included.
+5. Ability to tell a story story is important to who they are is excellent.
+The competitor shares their story/anecdote creatively.
 Many details are included but why the story is important to who they are is not as fully developed as it could be. limited. has few details, delivered in a straightforward manner.
 The competitor struggled to convey their message effectively.
 Personal Statement not submitted OR no story / anecdote is shared.
-6. A Snapshot of the Competitor what contributions they explaining how they would contribute to the job, scholarship, internship etc. The statement is somewhat compelling, but about how the many questions as to how the competitor would contribute and is not sure what the passions of the competitor are.
+6. A Snapshot of the Competitor The statement is a compelling snapshot of the competitor and what contributions they will make to the job, scholarship, internship, etc. Their passions are evident. explaining how they about how the many questions as to how the competitor would contribute and is not sure what the passions of the competitor are.
 Personal Statement not submitted OR no effort was made to share the competitor's passions or explain how they would contribute to the job, scholarship, internship, etc.